ingyamilmolinar/doctorgpt/README.md

 5. Match multiple log formats within the same file
 6. Match multiple parsers for the same log entry
 7. Match multiple filters for the same log entry
+8. Ignore logs from being part of the context (for sensitive or spammy information)
-8. Support custom variable names
+9. Support custom variable names
-9. Powerful regex format (Perl/Go flavor)
+10. Powerful regex format (Perl/Go flavor)
-10. Maximize the amount of log context in the diagnosis
+11. Maximize the amount of log context in the diagnosis

 ## Work in progress
 1. Dividing log contexts per custom regex match in variable values
-2. Filter logs from the context (for sensitive or spammy information)
+2. Create a library of common log parsers

 ## Future work
 1. Structured logging parsing